 The Pathways to Progression Programme is designed to meet the needs of students at different stages of their schooling.
 It is differentiated to ensure progression through activities that are appropriate to students' stages of career learning, planning and development.
 Curriculum areas also provide subject specific activities as appropriate.
 A copy of the Careers Curriculum Pathway is available on the Nova Hreod Academy website in the "After Nova - Your child's future" section.
-Please click <<here>> to access it.
+Please click Careers Curriculum.jpg (1587×2245) to access it.